 Since January 1, 2004, we also issued an aggregate of 151,290 shares of common stock as compensation for services pursuant to contracts.
-Restrictedstock legends were affixed to the securities issued in these transactions.
+Restricted-stock legends were affixed to the securities issued in these transactions.
 Our board of directors determined that the fair value of the services received equaled the value of the stock granted with values ranging from \$6.00 to \$11.00 per share.
 The issuances of common stock in connection with awards of restricted stock were exempt either pursuant to Rule 701 or pursuant to Section 4(2) of the Securities Act as transactions by an issuer not involving a public offering.

 The issuances of securities described in the first six paragraphs of Item 15 were exempt from registration under the Securities Act of 1933, as amended, in reliance on Section 4(2) of the Securities Act of 1933, as amended, and/or Regulation D promulgated thereunder, as transactions by an issuer not involving any public offering.
 The purchasers of the securities in these transactions represented that they were accredited investors and they were acquiring the securities for investment only and not with a view toward the public sale or distribution thereof.
 Such purchasers received written disclosures that the securities had not been registered under the Securities Act of 1933, as amended, and that any resale must be made pursuant to a registration statement or an available exemption from registration.
-All purchasers either received adequate financial statement or non-financial statement information about the registrant.
+All purchasers either received adequate financial statement or non-financial statement information about the registrant or had adequate access, through their relationship with the registrant, to financial statement or non-financial statement information about the registrant.
 The sale of these securities was made without general solicitation or advertising.